We’re back again for another discussion on what are soft spots in a mobile home floor.

 If you spill something, clean it up!

-Generally speaking, a liquid spill will not create a soft spot, as it will have to soak through the over-flooring which could be carpet, wood or laminate in order to get the subfloor which is where the soft spot well eventually occur.
+Generally speaking, a liquid spill will not create a soft spot, as it will have to soak through the over-flooring which could be carpet, wood, or laminate in order to get the subfloor which is where the soft spot will eventually occur.

 Something very simple that we all grew up learning; if you spill something, clean it up!

-Another common soft spot to avoid is ones that are happening from a running appliance.
+Another common soft spot to avoid is the ones that are happening from a running appliance.

 As preventative maintenance, make sure you check that all of these items were correctly installed and sealed, as this is one of the most common issues we see with them all the time.
 These house fixtures just were not installed properly from the start, which leads to water issues without, again, the owner even knowing.

 The last common way to avoid those soft spots is the turning off the main water valve at the back of the house.
 I have seen that in order for this preventative maintenance to work best, remember to shut off the water if you will be out of the home for more than a few days, for sure a week or more.

 Soft spots can also develop due to the lack of regular cleaning, especially those portions under the carpet.
 So, in order to make sure that soft spots can be totally prevented, we prepared some basic tips on how to clean and maintain your floor.

 Tips for eliminating the spots on your mobile home floors

 We know that cleaning the house can be exhausting most of the time.
 Cleaning bathrooms and carpets can be exhausting and, in addition, we know that kitchen floors are usually one of the most demanding because they are used a lot and are the most likely to get dirty or stained.